Phone: 01825 769000 | Email: info@springharvest.org

 Dr Andrew Ollerton is a theologian, pastor and popular communicator.
 He developed 'The Bible Course' with Bible Society and is also author of 'Romans: A Letter that makes sense of life' (Hodder) and 'The Bible: A story that makes sense of life' (Hodder).
 Andrew is married to Charlotte.
 They have four chickens, three kids, two fish, a snake and a dog.

 Dr Amy Orr-Ewing is an international author, speaker and theologian who addresses the deep questions of our day with meaningful answers found in the Christian faith.
-Travelling internationally, Amy is a regular speaker across university campuses, businesses, parliaments, churches and conferences as well as on TV and radio.
-She is the author of multiple books including Where is God in All the Suffering? and the bestselling, Why Trust the Bible?
+Travelling internationally, Amy is a regular speaker across university campuses, businesses, parliaments, churches and conferences.
+She is the author of multiple books including Lead Like the Real You and host of The Lead Podcast with Advocate Collective.
+Amy is Honorary Lecturer in Divinity at the University of Aberdeen.

 Amy will be speaking in The Gathering Celebration in Minehead on Tuesday 15th April.